 - When the poblanos are cool enough to handle, make a slit down the center of each pepper.
 Remove some of the seeds and a little bit of the veins if you’d like.
 This will make the peppers less spicy with heat.
 I don’t remove much of the blackened skin, because this is where the smoky flavor lies.
 If you must remove skin, do so with your hands.
 Don’t rinse the peppers under water.
 You’re rinsing away flavor.

-- When the potatoes are at room temperature.
-Mix in the goat cheese.
-With clean hands, mix well.
+- Mix in the goat cheese.

 - With a spoon, stuff each poblano with a good amount of the potato mixture.
 Place each stuffed pepper on a sheet pan.
 Place a pat of butter on top of the mashed potatoes.